mossmanpete/ParadigmCore/spec/ethereum-peg-spec.md

 - Staking periods are of fixed length, and based on Ethereum block height.
 - If a stake is made in staking period `i`, the staker will have write access to the network from staking period `i+1` until they remove their stake.
 - A bandwidth model is implemented to construct a rate-limit mapping that proportionally allocates network throughput to stakers based on stake size.
-- The `StakeRebalancer` is a class in `ParadigmCore` that is instantiated as a subprocess upon node initialization.
-It is responsible for listening to Ethereum events via local Geth/Parity RPC, and submitting special state-modifying and voting transactions to the ABCI application and other validators at appropriate times (outlined below).
+- The `Witness` is a class in `ParadigmCore` that is instantiated as a subprocess upon node initialization.
+Only validators must run `Witness` instances.
+It is responsible for listening to Ethereum events via local Ethereum client RPC(Geth/Parity), and submitting special state-modifying and voting transactions to the ABCI application and other validators at appropriate times (outlined below).
 - The state of the network is represented by the following data structure (genesis state shown):
     ```js
     // state.ts - genesis state